-Best Budget Cat Food
+Best Cheap Cat Foods

-Budget cat food – while maintaining the best possible quality – is a tricky game (see how we wove in games into the picture??), and dependent in some part on your cat’s particular needs.
 Still, this is a solvable problem in our opinion, and one we’ve thought a lot about.
-For all you feline lovers out there, and we know there are many, here’re our Best Budget Cat Food Recommendations and the reasons behind them.
+We all have seen good, inexpensive HUMAN food from time to time.
+Quality, cheap cat foods can’t be all that tricky, right?
+For all you feline lovers out there, and we know there are many, here’re our Best Cheap Cat Food Recommendations and the reasons behind them.

 What’s Best: Dry or Wet Cat Food?

-Budget Cat Food Precepts
+Cheap Cat Foods Precepts

 1. In surveying the many cat food review sites, we believe it’s important to weigh all of the following when looking for the best cat food: ingredient quality, ingredient types, balance of nutrients, and manufacturer quality.

 2. We’re disappointed that so few information sources, like review sites and Youtube, focus on either exorbitantly-priced gourmet foods or cheap foods.
-Many sites have articles on the best cheap cat food, but pack the list with foods that cost more than what we eat.
+Many sites have articles on the best cheap cat foods, but pack the list with foods that cost more than what we eat.
 So… I guess we’re cheaper than they are.
 I’m okay with that.

 3. As you probably know, the most prominent brands, like Friskies and Purina, have spotty histories and a tendency to pack pet food with cost-saving trash.